 How I earned $60,000 TAX EXEMPT as a SAHM

-Becoming a host parent for international students was one of the best decisions we’ve ever made as a family.
-Not only did it allow me to earn a generous, tax-free income while staying at home with my children, but it also enriched our lives in ways I never imagined.
+Becoming a host parent for international students was, hands down, one of the best decisions we’ve made as a family.
+Not only did it allow me to earn a generous, tax-free income while staying at home with my kids, but it also introduced us to some lovely people from all over the world.
+Learning about them and their lives was truely a special and enriching experience.

 Why Hosting Works for Families